Safeguarding Policy

 • Report any incidents, disclosures, or concerns about partner personnel to Nossal Institute via the reporting process outlined in this Policy.

-• Provide child safeguarding/protection training that meets the standards outlined by Nossal Institute.
+• Provide child and at-risk adult safeguarding/protection training that meets the standards outlined by Nossal Institute.

 • Comply with any funding requirements.

-Where required, Nossal Institute will work with partners to build capacity around child safeguarding requirements and processes.
+Where required, Nossal Institute will work with partners to build capacity around child and at-risk adult safeguarding requirements and processes.

 All safeguarding approaches and relevant procedures are contextualised and localised to the communities we work in.
-Where possible, Nossal Institute involves children, young people, and their families in developing a safe, inclusive, and supportive environment.
-We actively encourage children and young people to take part in the decision-making process, particularly on matters affecting them.
+Where possible, Nossal Institute involves children, young people, at-risk adults, and their families in developing a safe, inclusive, and supportive environment.
+We actively encourage children, young people and at-risk adults to take part in the decision-making process, particularly on matters affecting them, and to ask questions and speak up if they have concerns, feel unsafe or have experienced harm.

-Nossal Institute makes available information to children, young people, and their families about:
+Nossal Institute makes available information to children, young people, their families and at-risk adults about:

-• our commitment and approach to upholding and safeguarding the rights of children and young people.
+• our commitment and approach to upholding and safeguarding the rights of children, young people and at-risk adults.

 • the behaviour we expect of the Nossal Institute community members.

-• the behaviour we expect from the children, young people and their families involved in our projects.
+• the behaviour we expect from the children, young people, their families and at-risk adults involved in our projects.

-• our policy and mechanisms for reporting abuse or concerns, translated and in child-friendly language where required.
+• our policy and mechanisms for reporting abuse or concerns, translated and in accessible language where required.

-We are committed to fostering cultural safety for Aboriginal people and communities in all aspects of our work to ensure that Aboriginal culture is celebrated, and Aboriginal children, families and community members feel respected and able to express their cultural identities.
-Strategies to embed cultural safety of Aboriginal children, young people and their families include:
+We are committed to fostering cultural safety for Aboriginal people and communities in all aspects of our work to ensure that Aboriginal culture is celebrated, and Aboriginal children, families, at-risk adults and community members feel respected and able to express their cultural identities.
+Strategies to embed cultural safety of Aboriginal children, young people, their families and at-risk adults include:

 • An acknowledgement of country at the commencement of formal meetings or public events.

-• Providing opportunities for children to share their cultural identity and express their culture.
+• Providing opportunities for children and at-risk adults to share their cultural identity and express their culture.

 • Celebrating NAIDOC week and acknowledging significant events including National Day of Healing and National Reconciliation Week.

-• Where appropriate, consulting and seeking feedback from Aboriginal children, families, and communities on their experience of expressing their identity and further opportunities to promote Aboriginal culture and practices.
+• Where appropriate, consulting and seeking feedback from Aboriginal children, families, at-risk adults and communities on their experience of expressing their identity and further opportunities to promote Aboriginal culture and practices.

 Policy non-compliance

-Breaches of the Child Safeguarding Policy will lead to disciplinary action including possible dismissal and where a crime has or may have occurred, criminal proceedings.
+Breaches of the Safeguarding Policy may lead to disciplinary action including possible dismissal and where a crime has or may have occurred, criminal proceedings.

 For partners, breaches can also lead to termination of agreement.